koor-tech/handbook.koor.tech/docs/security.md

 * Write down passwords or credentials on paper.
 * Do not use your browser's built-in password manager, use our password manager tool browser extension for easy access to your credentials.

-### I have received my company laptop and want to install an operating system..
+### I have received my company laptop and want to install an operating system

 Make sure to enable disk encryption during installation.
 Your operating system and any data bearing partition(s)/ disk(s) must be encrypted with a deemed safe encryption.